 Even though I’ve spent the last twelve years working in the same place, what I do is constantly changing.
 What’s been consistent for me has been a passion for design leadership — managing change, resisting entrenchment, and making sense of complexity — and an interest in how what we do progresses through the creation and integration of new technologies.

 At Newfangled, I look out for future challenges and help to adjust our course in ways that keep us competitive and interesting.
 I make it a priority to closely observe how we do things and create systems and tools to help us do them better.
 And I’m most satisfied when I’m coaching someone else through a problem and am there to witness that a-ha! moment that comes with true confidence and empowerment.

 It’s my hope that everything I do to strengthen my team is effort that benefits our clients.
 But I also get to spend some of my time working with them directly, consulting them on their problems, whether they be strategic, operational, or creative.

 I was born in Winchester, Massachusetts in 1980.
 I’ve called many places home since then, including Brookline, MA; Wilmington, DE; Detroit, MI; Providence, RI; Penang, Malaysia; and, since 2006, North Carolina.
-I live with my wife, dog, cat, and chickens in Durham, NC.
+I live with my wife, daughter, dog, cat, and chickens in Durham, NC.

 I’ve written many articles covering a wide range of design-related topics, but I think my most unique contributions tend to be when I write about my passion for design leadership (defined above) and the way culture evolves through the creation and integration of new technologies.